nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - **Search**: this mode displays a simple search user interface to look for documents across all the Nuxeo repository, with respect to security.

 In all of those modes, the user can open a given document and see many details on it.
-We will start by documented that "document view", and then review each of the modes to provide functional help on using them.
+We will start by documenting that "content pannel", and then review each of the modes to provide functional help on using them.
+Note that it is possible by configuration to change the behaviour so that instead of opening the "content pannel", clicking on the documen title opens a new browser tab to navigate to Nuxeo Web UI on the document view directly (see the configuration section).

 ### Document Panel